apache/datasketches-website/docs/HLL/Hll_vs_Hllpp.md

 <img class="doc-img-full" src="{{site.docs_img_dir}}/hll/HllVsHllppAcc.png" alt="/hll/HllVsHllppAcc.png" />

+If the image is too small to read, right-click on the image and open it in a separate window.

 The colored curves represent different quantile contours of the measured error distribution.
 The orange and green curves are the contours at the quantiles corresponding to +/- one standard deviation from the mean error, and which define the 68% confidence bounds.
 The red and blue curves are the contours at +/- 2 standard deviations and define the 95.4% confidence bounds.
 The brown and purple curves are the contours at +/- 3 standard deviations and define the 99.7% confidence bounds.
 The mean (gray) and median (black) overlap each other and hug the axis close to zero.

 ### DataSketches HLL Sketch Error